reecetech/pactman/README.md

 To setup a development environment:

+1. Clone the repository `https://github.com/reecetech/pactman` and invoke `git submodule update --init`
-1. Install Python 3.6 from source or using a tool like [pyenv]
+2. Install Python 3.6 from source or using a tool like [pyenv]
-2. Its recommended to create a Python [virtualenv] for the project
+3. Its recommended to create a Python [virtualenv] for the project

 To run tests, use:
 `tox`